sprinkler/watering-restrictions-protocol/README.md

 - "**current**" is a NUMBER which specifies the current water restriction stage.
 The value is the specified index in the "stages" ARRAY.

 - "**effective**" is a STRING containing the effective start date / time, in ISO 8601 format, of the current water restriction stage.
-- "**alerts**" is an ARRAY containing watering conservation alerts or other information to be sent to customers.

-    - "**from**" is a NUMBER in unix timestamp format that specifies the starting date/time for alert validity
-    - "**to**" is a NUMBER in unix timestamp format that specifies the ending date/time for alert validity
-    - "**message**" the alert message to be displayed to customers

-            [
-                {
-                    from: 1477949811,
-                    to: 1477954811,
-                    message: "alert message"
-                    },
-            ]

-*Alerts: Basic JSON format*

 - "**rules**" is an ARRAY containing rules for each possible water restriction stage.
 Each item in the ARRAY references a particular stage.
     The index of the item (**stage**) in this array corresponds to the index in the "**stages**" ARRAY.
 Below is a further description of an item in the "**rules**" ARRAY, referenced as *rules[stage index]*.